 - Gas and oil

-It does not include interest on a loan to purchase the vehicle or parking and tolls, which can be deducted separately (but subject to that all-important business usage percentage).
+Standard mileage deduction does not include interest on a loan to purchase the vehicle, parking, or tolls – the last two can be deducted separately (subject to the business usage percentage discussed earlier).

 - Lease payments